adap/flower/doc/source/recommended-env-setup.rst

 Virtual Env Installation
 ========================

-It is recommended to run your federated setup within a virtual environment.
+It is recommended to run your Python setup within a virtual environment.
-We give you three different examples how to create the virtual environment with pyenv virtualenv, poetry, or anaconda.
+This guide shows three different examples how to create a virtual environment with pyenv virtualenv, poetry, or anaconda.
-You can follow the instructions or choose your prefered setup.
+You can follow the instructions or choose your preferred setup.

 Python Version
 --------------

-Flower requires `Python 3.6 <https://docs.python.org/3.6/>`_ or above.
+Flower requires `Python 3.6 <https://docs.python.org/3.6/>`_ or above, we recommend `Python 3.7 <https://docs.python.org/3.7/>`_.

 Virutualenv with Pyenv/Virtualenv
 ---------------------------------

 One of the recommended virtual environment is `pyenv <https://github.com/pyenv/pyenv>`_/`virtualenv <https://github.com/pyenv/pyenv-virtualenv>`_.
-Please clone the repositories to download the required libraries.
+Please see `Flower examples <https://github.com/adap/flower/tree/main/examples/>`_ for details.

-After your virtualenv installation you can install `Python Version 3.6 <https://docs.python.org/3.6/>`_ or above:
+Once Pyenv is set up, you can use it to install `Python Version 3.6 <https://docs.python.org/3.6/>`_ or above:

 .. code-block:: shell